oshojohnson/agronaija/README.md

 # agronaija
-Just a ci/cd training video
+Just a ci/cd training project for my audience